dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 ## 3. Install Dependencies

-GraphQL Code Generator is built as a monorepo, using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), so it means that all scripts and dependencies are located in the root `package.json` of the project.
+GraphQL Code Generator is built as a monorepo, using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) it means that all scripts and dependencies are located in the root `package.json` of the project.

-So now that you have a local copy of the project, start by installing the dependencies for all packages in the repo, by running the following in the root directory of the project:
+Now that you have a local copy of the project, start by installing the dependencies for all packages in the repo, by running the following in the root directory of the project:

 ```sh
 yarn
 ```

-> If you make changes, add libraries or new packages, make sure to install the dependencies again, but always from the root directory, otherwise you'll break the monorepo structure.
+> If you make changes, add libraries, or new packages, make sure to install the dependencies again, but always from the root directory, otherwise you'll break the monorepo structure.

 ## 4. Make sure everything works